Mr B Up To His Old Tricks

 "But now we have a problem, for this view of the matter seems to turn the sentence 'Theaetetus sits' into a mere list of (two) names, each naming something different, one a particular and one a universal: 'Theaetetus, sits.'
 But a list of names is not a sentence because it is not the sort of thing that can be said to be true or false, in the way that 'Theaetetus sits' clearly can.
 The temptation now is to say that reference to something else must be involved in addition to Theaetetus and the property of sitting, namely, the relation of possessing that Theaetetus has to that property.
 But it should be evident that this way of proceeding will simply generate the same problem, for now we have just turned the original sentence into a list of three names, 'Theaetetus, possessing, sits.'

 "Indeed, we are now setting out on a vicious infinite regress, which is commonly known as 'Bradley's regress', in recognition of its modern discoverer, the British idealist philosopher F. H. Bradley.
 Bradley used the regress to argue in favour of absolute idealism...."
 [Lowe (2006).
-Quotation marks altered to conform to the conventions adopted here.]
+Quotation marks altered to conform to the conventions adopted at this site.]

-In an analogous way, this is what happens with Mr B's theory.
-By assuming that all words are names, or singular designating expressions (i.e., that they all refer to something or other), he ends up with the following list:
+Analogously, Mr B's 'theory' faces the same overflowing basket of problems.
+By assuming that all words are names, or singular designating expressions (i.e., that they all refer to something or other), he (in effect) ends up with the following list:

 Name/Identity-Relation/Abstract-Noun.